Skip to Content

 Think of a Smash as a boozy lemonade.

-The “smash” part gets its name from when you muddle the fruit or herbs.
+The “smash” part comes from when you muddle the fruit or herbs.

 Consider also muddling seasonal berries for a flavorful variation.